yahoo/fili/README.md

 Binaries (How to Get It)
 ------------------------

-Binaries for Fili are stored in [Bintray](https://bintray.com/yahoo/maven/fili).
-Dependency information for Maven, Ivy, and Gradle can be found at https://bintray.com/yahoo/maven/fili, and some examples are below.
+Binaries for Fili are stored in [Maven Central](https://search.maven.org/search?q=com.yahoo.bard).
+Dependency information for Maven, Ivy, and Gradle can be found at https://search.maven.org/search?q=com.yahoo.bard, and some examples are below.

 Maven:
 ```xml